QuiltMC/rfcs/0000-template.md

 # Summary

 One paragraph explanation of this suggestion.
+Don't go into too much detail here; that goes in the explanation section.
+This should just give readers a general idea of what this RFC does.

 # Motivation